 Mike Todasco is the Senior Director of Innovation at PayPal responsible for increasing the creative output of employees across the company.
 Teams in the Innovation Lab are building experiences in AR (Augmented Reality), Blockchain, and Robotics.
 Prior to that Mike spent time at PayPal in Product Management, Product Marketing, Product Launch and Product Analytics roles.
 Before joining PayPal he was the Founder and CEO of the eCommerce marketplace, Sketch Maven.
 Additionally, Mike spent over four years as the Director of Strategy, heading up mergers & acquisitions and strategic planning at NewPage, a portfolio company of the private equity firm, Cerberus Capital.

-This episode is powered by Untold Content’s innovation storytelling training.
+This episode, Igniting Creativity is powered by Untold Content’s innovation storytelling training.
 Increase buy in for your best ideas in this immersive and interactive, story-driven experience.
 Where your teams refine storytelling techniques for their latest projects, prototypes and pitches—and get inspired by 25 epic examples of impactful innovation stories.
 Learn more at untoldcontent.com/innovation-storytelling-training.